Yacov Boyarsky

-Yacov Osipovich Boyarsky (Yacov Iosifovich Shimshelevich) was a soviet theatre, trade union and community activist.
+Yacov Osipovich Boyarsky (Yacov Iosifovich Shimshelevich) was a Soviet theatre, trade union and community activist.
 In 1929—1936 he headed the Trade Union of Art Workers, in 1937—1939 he was the director of the Moscow Art Theatre.

 Life

 Yacov Boyarsky was born on 14 March 1890 in Smarhonʹ, Vilna Governorate.
-He was the youngest son in a big Jew family and had five brothers and two sisters.
+He was the youngest son in a large Jewish family and had five brothers and two sisters.
 His father was a postal clerk.
 Yacov entered the Minsk Commercial school but was excluded for his membership in revolutionary circles, close to the Bund.
-In 1911 he was called up for military service to Perm Infantry Regiment №101, to the end of the war he served as a record clerk in a management unit.
+In 1911 he was called up for military service to Perm Infantry Regiment No.101, to the end of the war he served as a record clerk in a management unit.
 After the February Revolution he headed the company, then a regiment Army Committee.